AndreTGama/blog/README.md

     php artisan serve
 ```

-Use the routes that are in this link to see the api in action: [LINK UNDER CONSTRUCTION]
+Use the routes that are in this link to see the api in action: https://github.com/AndreTGama/blog_insomnia